OCA/server-tools/auth_saml/README.rst

 Usage
 =====

-To use this module, you need an authentic2 server, properly set up.
-Read the doc at documentation/index.rst for more information.
+To use this module, you need an IDP server, properly set up.
+Go through the "Getting started" section for more information.

 Demo